• Skip to main content

 Ken Robbins

 I was surprised at how often my Four requested this one, as it was a long book that we rarely finished.
 But the photographs are huge and vibrant, and we found it interesting to learn how seeds travel.
-This book might be better for kindergartners.
+This book might be better for kindergarteners.

 Millicent E. Selsam